'Succession' dominates drama Emmys, 'The Bear' claims comedy, and Quinta Brunson makes history

 Cast members including Martin Lawrence and Tisha Campbell from “Martin," Ted Danson and Rhea Perlman from “Cheers,” and Rob Reiner and Sally Struthers from “All in The Family,” performed short bits from recreations of their sitcom sets before presenting awards.

-Arsenio Hall appeared on a rendition of his 1990s talk show set, while Tina Fey and Amy Poehler reunited to present an award in the form of “Weekend Update,” which they teamed up for on “Saturday Night Live” from 2001 to 2005.
+Tina Fey and Amy Poehler reunited to present an award in the form of their 2001-2005 “Weekend Update" team-up from “Saturday Night Live."

 “We’ve reached the stage in life where we’ll only present awards sitting down,” Fey said.